lumieretech1/lumierejs/README.md

 The framework can be customized to meet the specific needs of a community
 ### Open source
 The framework is open source, which allows anyone to contribute to its development

-# 1. Chat with other developers, create team and more
-Messaging, comments, notes, teams and more insite your HTML with LumièreJS